This Annual is Santa Fe-All The Way!

 From Newton to New Mexico in the Steam Era: The Santa Fe's Northern District 1909-1953.
 Renowned locomotive historian Lloyd E. Stagner outlines AT&SF locomotive practices, operations and assignments.
 Pages 164-200.

 A Northern District Steam Panorama.
 An overview by another authority on steam locomotives in the West, Cornelius Hauck.
-A B&W photographic portrayal of Santa Fe steam locomotives on the Northern District.
+A Black-and-White photographic portrayal of Santa Fe steam locomotives on the Northern District.
 Pages 201-221.

 La Junta: The Santa Fe's Colorado Connection.
 Corny also covers the Steam Era shops and activity at the division point of La Junta, Colorado.
 Pages 222-296.